|Influences||Graeme Simsion and Gail Honeyman|

 In one startling motion, the gunman's arm swung around to Sam and the sound of a blast filled the air.
 The impact sent her frame crumbling out of sight.
 The man and woman let out frightened screams.

-“Please, you can’t kill us.” the man pleaded in a panicked voice, trying to maneuver the woman behind his own body.
+“Please, you can’t kill us.” the man pleaded in a panicked voice, trying to manoeuvre the woman behind his own body.

 “Yes I can.” said the gunman, in a detached even tone, firing off another two shots.
 Their stunned expressions froze as the impact of bullets pushed them backwards to the ground.